kyverno/KDP/proposals/split_kyverno_controllers.md

 Here are some reasons why we are considering splitting a Kyverno installation into multiple components:
 - Eliminate (or greatly reduce) client-side throttling during processing of admission requests in the webhook
 - Allow independent sizing and scaling of components.
 For example, some components operate active-active while others operate using a leader-election.
 Hence, separating these makes sense.
 - Enhance security by limiting permissions for each component.
-This may not be a main driver, but is inteesting to consider.
+This may not be a main driver, but is interesting to consider.

 # Minimal requirements for a release